enonic/old-xp-doc/doc/developer/schema/input-types.rst

    :language: xml

 default
-  This element specifies default value.
-Use "checked" string to check it, otherwise it will be unchecked.
+  This element specifies the default value.
+Set it to ``checked`` to check it, otherwise it will be left unchecked.

 .. _combobox: